motsgar/inventory-manager/README.md

 # Inventory Manager

-A simple inventory manager for managing any kind of hierarchical inventory.
+A simple-ish inventory manager for managing any kind of hierarchical inventory.

 ## Features

--   Has 2 concepts: `Location` and `Category`
+-   Has 3 concepts: `Location` and `Category` and `Item`
-    -   Both can be nested
+    -   All of them can be nested
-    -   A category can have multiple parent categories
--   A single item consists of a `Category`(s) and a `Location`
-    -   A items location can be either a `Location` or a another item
-    -   Items can be moved between locations
-    -   A item can have multiple categories
--   Example:
+-   There are item types and actual items.
+A item type describes the item, and an actual item is an instance of an item type.
+    -   For example, a `CPU` item type describes a CPU, and an actual item is the physical CPU(s).
+-   Additionally there are users and groups.
+Users can be in groups.
+A single category can be assigned to a group, and only users in that group can see that category.
+A user can only see the locations and items that are in categories that they can see.

+## Example structure

 -   Categories:
+    -   Electronics
+        -   Computers
         -   Computer parts
             -   CPU
             -   GPU
             -   RAM
+                -   DDR5
+                -   DDR4
 -   Locations:
     -   My room
-            -   Location: My desk
+        -   My desk
-            -   Location: My shelf
+        -   My shelf
-                -   Item: Computer
 -   Items
     -   memory
+        -   Size: 4GB
-            -   Type: DDR4
+        -   Categories: DDR4
+        -   ActualItems:
+            -   My shelf: 4
+    -   memory
-            -   Size: 8GB
+        -   Size: 16GB
+        -   Categories: DDR4
+        -   ActualItems:
+            -   mainComputer: 2
+            -   My shelf: 2
+    -   cpu
+        -   Type: Some CPU
+        -   Cores: 4
+        -   Categories: CPU
+        -   ActualItems:
+            -   mainComputer: 1
+    -   computer
+        -   Categories: Computers
+        -   ActualItems:
+            -   MyDesk: 1
+    -   gpu
+        -   Type: Some GPU
-            -   Categories: RAM
+        -   Categories: GPU
-            -   ActualItem:
+        -   ActualItems:
-                -   Location: Computer
+            -   mainComputer: 1